-This ancient coin featuring Constantine, was minted in the Roman city of Thessaloniki, which is located in modern day Greece.
+This ancient coin featuring Constantine, was minted in the Roman city of Nicomedia, which was located in present-day northwestern Turkey.
 The reverse side depicts Jupiter, the king of the pagan Roman gods, standing with a scepter, while holding Victoria, the goddess of victory.
 An eagle, holding a wreath is shown at Jupiter's feet.